cleanlab/cleanlab/examples/amazon_reviews_dataset/README.md

 Download the Amazon 5core data from https://jmcauley.ucsd.edu/data/amazon/.
 The dataset has also been made available at https://nijianmo.github.io/amazon/index.html.

-From the Amazon 5core dataset, select only the data that adheres to:
+From the Amazon 5core dataset (40+ million examples), select only the data that adheres to:
 1. non-empty reviews.
 2. label must be 1 star, 3 stars, or 5 stars.
 (2 and 4 star reviews are removed)
 3. Only consider reviews with more than upvotes than downvotes (and at least one upvote).

+You should have about 10 million examples left-over.
+These are higher quality, which will allow us to have more control over noise in the labels (instead of just general noise in the text itself).

 Pre-process the data for reading by fast text.
 Here are the first two lines of my formatted training data file: